 Middlebury utilizes the student loans as part of the need-based financial aid award.
 You are not required to accept the loan portion of your aid package, but your family will be responsible for any amount you decline.
 The loan is applied toward your billed fees from the College.
 There are several different types of loans, which are summarized below.

-This federally subsidized loan will allow you to borrow up to the amount we suggest at a fixed 5% interest rate.
+This federally subsidized loan has a fixed 4.29% interest rate.
 The interest on the loan is subsidized by the federal government while you are in school.
-The loan does not begin to accrue until you begin repayment nine months after you graduate or cease to be enrolled at least half time.
-The Perkins loan is part of the aid package for eligible students.
+The loan does not begin to accrue until you begin repayment six months after you graduate or cease to be enrolled at least half time.
+Middlebury will process a loan from any Stafford lender.

 College Loan (Institutional)